-Help relieve families that are devastated by the disease of addiction.
+Help relieve families that are devastated by LOSS AND GRIEF.

 Kuroosh Compassionate Recovery Program

 I lost my precious son, Kuroosh, to opioid addiction recently.
 The heart-break and pain is unbearable.
 This is so unacceptable, so awful, one of the greatest losses a human being can ever experience.
 Recent data shows death from this type of addiction has risen by 533%.
 One hundred and six people die of opioid addiction everyday.
 It is a national emergency!

 Our children and youth are dying rapidly due to over consumption of legal prescriptions, illegal drugs and alcohol.
 With the disease of addiction relationships become painful and ruined.
 Hate, anger, resentment, judgment, shame, guilt and outrage take the place of love, respect, and compassion.

 I am determined not to allow my son’s death be in vain.
 Therefore, utilizing our Mindfulness center to offer programs that help educate and heal those affected by the disease of addiction.

 You may ask, how can one be loving and compassionate to an addict who lives to use and in turn cause pain and destruction?

 Living with my son, Kuroosh, and enduring the hard consequences of his addiction would have been extremely destructive without feeling, practicing and behaving compassionate towards him, his illness and my own suffering.

 Compassion is hard to hold on to while experiencing fear, worry and chaos within the family system of addiction.
 Your support can help develop the heart of compassion and compassionate boundaries, which create the space for loving relationships.